- Bring attention to all of the fun options for outdoor recreation (cycling & so much more!) in Sequatchie Valley and the South Cumberland Plateau.

 Drawing on her years of experience as one of Atlanta’s top-reviewed estheticians, Sharon Morejon now offers a variety of premium services at her day spa in Chattanooga.
 She's also generously offered up a free 60-minute facial as one of our Cumberland K.O.M.
 Challenge prizes!

 Based in South Pittsburg (the southern end of Sequatchie Valley), Lodge has been providing quality cookware since the late 1800's.
 Their commitment to family roots shows in their sponsorship of local events like the National Cornbread Festival and Cycle Sequatchie.
-Look for their outdoor cookware at the Expo and in our Cumberland K.O.M.
+Look for their outdoor cookware in our Cumberland K.O.M.
 Challenge prizes, and go visit the factory store in South Pittsburg!

 Simply Essential Solutions provides the answer for post-ride recovery with quality foam roller sets and Deep Blue muscle rub.
 Order online or take some home from the post-ride expo.
 You can also win some for free as they have generously been donated as part of our Cumberland K.O.M.
 Challenge prizes!